-The TalkTab

-computer program

-for tabulating

-multiple judge

-ranks should be

-downloaded for

-free from the speech

-page of the UIL

-website.

-District and region

-contest directors

-should use it to

-avoid incorrect

-placement.
+The TalkTab computer program for tabulating multiple judge ranks should be downloaded for free from the speech page of the UIL website unless the official UIL tournament system (Speechwire) is being used.
+Speechwire is configured to calculate ranks according to UIL procedure.
+District and region contest directors should use it to avoid incorrect placement.